-Research in Marine Sciences.
+Research in Marine and Environmental Sciences.

-Director of the Consolidated Radio-isotope Facility (CORiF).
+Researcher in the Consolidated Radio-isotope Facility (CORiF).

 Geoff Millward obtained his Graduateship of the Royal Institute of Chemistry in 1967 by part-time study, while working at the British Rail Research Laboratories at Derby and Doncaster.
 Subsequently, he undetook a PhD study, at the University of Keele, of gas phase reaction kinetics related to improving the efficiency of propulsion for hypersonic flight.

 He obtained his PhD in 1970 and immediately emigrated to Canada where he undertook a postdoctoral study, at the University of Calgary, on the thermal stability of fluorochlorocarbon compounds used in the manufacture the heat shields on hypersonic vehicles.
 During this time he published several papers in the Journal of Physical Chemistry, Faraday Transactions, the International Journal of Chemical Kinetics and the Journal of Chemical Physics.
 He was then invited to join Simon Bauer's research team at Cornell University, New York, to work on a NASA contract, concerned with the thermal stability of sulphur compounds.
 In 1972, NASA announced the termination of the "Apollo" programme and he returned to the UK with the intention of starting in a new research field.